Kafr Kanna: Middle Ages

-In the early 9th century, under Abbasid rule, Abu Salih Khayr al-Khadim, a eunuch of Caliph al-Mu’tazz b’illah, left all his property in Kafr Kanna and another Galilee village, Kfar Tavor (then called Kafr Tabaria), to a waqf (religious endowment).
+In the early 9th century, under Abbasid rule, Abu Salih Khayr al-Khadim, an eunuch of Caliph al-Mu’tazz b’illah, left all his property in Kafr Kanna and another Galilee village, Kfar Tavor (then called Kafr Tabaria), to a waqf (religious endowment).
 The endowments were supposed to be eternal, but were presumably ended by the conquest of the Crusaders in 1099.

 The Persian traveler Nasir-i-Khusraw visited the village in 1047 CE and described the place in his diary:

 During the Crusader period, the Persian traveler Ali of Herat wrote that one could see the Maqam of Jonas, and also the grave of his son, at Kafr Kanna.
 This was repeated by the Syrian geographer Yaqut al-Hamawi, although he only wrote of the tomb as being that of Jonas's father.
 The name Casale Robert was used by the Crusaders, beside variations of the Arab name.
 In August 1254 Julian, the lord of Sidon, sold it to the Knights Hospitaller.

 Around 1300, during Mamluk rule, Kafr Kanna was described as being a large village, in which lived the chiefs of various tribes.
 The head tribe is called Kais al-Hamra ("Kais the Red.")
 According to the chronicler al-Dimashqi, the district al-Batuf, called "the Drowned Meadow", belonged to the village.
 Al-Dimashqi further remarked that the waters of the surrounding hills drained into the area, flooding it; as soon as the land was dried up grain was sown.